385-254-3522

 Angry woman talking to partner as she experiences the stages of betrayal trauma

-Stage 3: Anger & Bargaining
+Stage 3 of Betrayal Trauma: Anger & Bargaining

 Intense feelings of anger and resentment are common in this stage, often directed both at the betrayer and oneself.